conan-io/docs/developing_packages/package_dev_flow.rst

 Package development flow
 ========================

-In the previous examples, we used :command:`conan create` command to create a package of our library.
-Every time we run it, Conan will perform some costly operations:
+In the previous examples, we used the :command:`conan create` command to create a package of our library.
+Every time it is run, Conan performs the following costly operations:

 1. Copy the sources to a new and clean build folder.
 2. Build the entire library from scratch.
 3. Package the library once it is built.
 4. Build the ``test_package`` example and test if it works.

-But sometimes, specially with big libraries, while we are developing the recipe, **we cannot afford** to perform every time these operations.
+But sometimes, especially with big libraries, while we are developing the recipe, **we cannot afford** to perform these operations every time.

-The following section is the local development flow description based on the `Bincrafters community blog <https://bincrafters.github.io>`_.
+The following section describes the local development flow, based on the `Bincrafters community blog <https://bincrafters.github.io>`_.

 ----

-The local workflow encourages users to do trial-and-error in a local sub-directory relative to their recipe, much like how developers typically test building their projects with other build tools.
+The local workflow encourages users to perform trial-and-error in a local sub-directory relative to their recipe, much like how developers typically test building their projects with other build tools.
 The strategy is to test the *conanfile.py* methods individually during this phase.